-An accelerated agriculture degree will cost less, partly because it takes less time.
+An accelerated agriculture degree or soil science degree will cost less, partly because it takes less time.
 In some cases, the time is cut in half, but cutting the time required by a third is more common.
 If you are a farmer, you may need to get the classwork done, so you can get back to the farm.

 Another advantage of online courses is that you do not have to pay out-of-state tuition.